-The secretarial and clerical assistants (AST/SC) function group (FG/’GF’) was introduced by the 2013 revision of the Staff Regulations (SR) that entered into force 01.01.2014.
+*Update 30.06.2023, check how point 4 here should influence your decision on whether or not to transfer in.* Original article: The secretarial and clerical assistants (AST/SC) function group (FG/’GF’) was introduced by the 2013 revision of the staff regulations (SR) that entered into force 01.01.2014.

 The established ‘dinosaurs’ trade unions and staff associations (OSPs) did not oppose the creation of the AST/SC category in 2013.
 Now they hypocritically claim that they care about the AST/SC staff and want to help them.
 What they really care about is getting the AST/SC votes in the forthcoming staff representation elections.

-On 01.04.2021 the European Commission employed 1109 AST/SC staff (European Commission HR statistical bulletin), of whom around half are officials and the other half are temporary agents (TAs) (European Commission HR key figures 2021).
+On 01.04.2021 the European Commission employed 1109 AST/SC staff (European Commission HR statistical bulletin), of whom around half are officials and the other half are temporary agents (TAs) (European Commission Key figures 2021).

 In terms of gender balance, the AST/SC function group is heavily imbalanced as nearly 4 out of 5 AST/SC staff are women.